Tianhe core module

 Tianhe (天和 (Tiānhé, Harmony of the Heavens)), officially the Tianhe core module (天和核心舱), is the first module to launch of the Tiangong space station.
 It was launched into orbit on 29 April 2021, as the first launch of the final phase of Tiangong program, part of the China Manned Space Program (Project 921).

-Tianhe follows the earlier Tiangong-1 and Tiangong-2 space stations.
+Tianhe follows the earlier Tiangong-1 and Tiangong-2 space laboratories.
 It is the first module of a third-generation Chinese modular space station.
 Other examples of modular stations include the Soviet/Russian Mir and the International Space Station.
 Operations will be controlled from the Beijing Aerospace Flight Control Center.

 In 2018, a fullscale mockup of Tianhe was publicly presented at China International Aviation & Aerospace Exhibition in Zhuhai.
 In October 2020, China selected 18 new astronauts ahead of the space station construction to participate in the country's space station project.

 Functions and systems

 The core module provides life support and living quarters for three crew members, and provides guidance, navigation, and orientation control for the station.
 The module also provides the station's power, propulsion, and life support systems.
-The module consists of three sections: the habitable living quarter, the non-habitable service section, and a docking hub.
-Overall, the living quarters has a volume of 50 cubic meters of habitable space for three people, compared to only 15 m^{3} for Tiangong-1.
+The module consists of three sections: habitable living quarters, a non-habitable service section, and a docking hub.
+The living quarters have a volume of 51 m3 of habitable space, compared to only 15 m3 for Tiangong-1.

-The living quarters will include a kitchen and toilet, fire control equipment, air processing and control equipment, computers, scientific apparatus, and ground communications equipment.
-The station has a bigger robotic arm, so it can move subsequent modules or resupply vehicles to different ports of the core module as a backup.
-Also, this ″Chinarm″ had modern mobility, can be elongated and features 7 axes of motion to crawl.
+The living quarters include a kitchen, toilet, fire control equipment, air processing and control equipment, computers, scientific apparatus, and ground communications equipment.
+The station has a large robotic arm called the Core Module Manipulator (CMM).
+The CMM has a wide range of mobility with seven axis of motion, the ability to be elongated, and crawl along the hull.
 According to the latest reports, its ability is similar to Canadarm 2.

 Electrical power is provided by two steerable solar power arrays, which use photovoltaic cells to produce electricity.
 Energy is stored to power the station when it moves into the Earth's shadow.
-Tianzhou resupply ships will replenish fuel for the module's propulsion engines for station-keeping to counter the effects of atmospheric drag.
+Tianzhou resupply ships replenish fuel for the module's propulsion engines for station-keeping to counter the effects of atmospheric drag.
 There are 4 ion engines for propulsion.